 The question of the day is this: How do you decide when to take CBD?
-Also, should you be taking CBD oil before or after you eat?
-This answer may have a bigger impact on CBD's benefits than one might think.
-We look to answer this question today and more with our guide on what the best time is for taking CBD oil.
+Also, should you be taking CBD on an empty stomach?
+These answers may have a bigger impact on CBD's benefits than you might think.
+We’ll tackle these questions and more in our guide on what the best time is for taking CBD oil.

 On most CBD oil bottles, the label has directions for how to use the oil.
-Most say to take the oil with food - but never specifies on whether that should be taken before, during, or after the meal.
-Some labels, including that of our CBD Tinctures, suggest to take the oil sublingually, or under the tongue, and hold in mouth for up to 60 seconds before swallowing.
+Most say to take the oil with food but never specify when to take CBD, whether it should be taken before, during, or after the meal.
+Some labels, including that of our CBD tinctures, suggest taking the oil sublingually, or under the tongue, and holding it in the mouth for up to 60 seconds before swallowing.

-Remember how we've mentioned bioavailability of CBD and how it varies depending on the delivery method?
-Here's a brief summary on it below:
+Remember how we've mentioned the bioavailability of CBD and how it varies depending on the delivery method?
+Here's a summary:

-Unlike what you may think, we don't absorb the full amount of CBD in each serving, but rather, we can only absorb as much CBD as is possible according to the bioavailability of the product.
+Unlike what you may think, we don't absorb the full amount of CBD in each serving.
+Rather, we can only absorb as much CBD as is possible according to the bioavailability of the product.

-When it comes to ingesting CBD products, edible products such as our Gummies, must first pass through the digestive system then on to the liver in what is called "First Pass Metabolism."
+When it comes to ingesting CBD products, edible products such as our gummies must first pass through the digestive system then on to the liver in what is called "first-pass metabolism."
 This is why sublingual application reigns supreme.
-By dropping CBD oil under the tongue and holding in mouth for up to 60 seconds, your sublingual glands can effectively absorb cannabidiol and completely bypass the First Pass Metabolism with ease.
+By dropping CBD oil under the tongue and holding it in your mouth for up to 60 seconds, your sublingual glands can effectively absorb cannabidiol and completely bypass the first-pass metabolism.

 So when exactly is the optimal time to take CBD oil?
-First of all, to start, you should never take CBD oil on an empty stomach.
+First of all, you should never take CBD on an empty stomach.
 CBD oil should always be taken with food in your system, but there's not just one reason behind this fact.
-While you can take it immediately before or after your meal, we certainly recommend taking it after.
+While you can take it immediately before or after your meal, we strongly recommend taking it after.

 Taking CBD oil after eating optimizes your chances of it having the highest bioavailability.
 With food in your stomach already digesting, the CBD oil that is swallowed has a greater chance to be absorbed by the liver without losing too much of its efficacy seeing that MOST of its effects were already absorbed sublingually.

-In short, taking CBD oil on an empty stomach is a waste of valuable product.
-You're not optimizing the opportunity you have by taking it on an empty stomach; but instead, you are degrading the potency of the CBD oil.
-This is what can cause CBD users to have to use more product, or event think that their product is ineffective.
+In short, taking CBD on an empty stomach is a waste of valuable product.
+You're not optimizing the opportunity you have by taking CBD on an empty stomach; instead, you are degrading the potency of the oil.
+This is what can cause users to have to use more CBD for the same effect, or even think that their product is ineffective.
 Knowing when to take CBD can optimize its effect for maximum potency.

-Did you know that the food you eat just before you dose up with CBD oil may further impact how well it absorbs into the rest of your body?
+Did you know that the food you eat before you dose up with CBD oil may further impact how well it absorbs into your body?
 CBD as a compound cannot be absorbed by the body without a carrier oil.
-For Envy CBD's Tinctures, we use a combination of MCT oil, hempseed oil, and ActivAloe all of which the CBD can bind to as these oils are all fat-rich.
+For Envy CBD's tinctures, we use a combination of MCT oil, hemp seed oil, and ActivAloe, all of which the CBD can bind to as these oils are fat-rich.

-Eating foods that contain medium-chain and long-chain fatty acids serves as the best binding agent for CBD and other cananbinoids, which is then more easily and directly metabolized through the livery.
-First pass metabolism may still be present, but with the right combination, is limited; therefore increasing the bioavailability.
+Eating foods that contain medium-chain and long-chain fatty acids serves as the best binding agent for CBD and other cannabinoids, which are then more easily and directly metabolized through the liver.
+First pass metabolism may still be present, but it’s limited with the right factors, thereby increasing bioavailability.

-A team of researchers conducted a study published in 2013 that assessed the effect that food has on bioavailabilities of both CBD and THC.
-The study concludes that the bioavailability tends to be four times higher in CBD products if they were taken after a meal instead of before or without.
+A team of researchers conducted a study published in 2013 that assessed the effect that food has on the bioavailabilities of both CBD and THC.
+The study concludes that the bioavailability tends to be four times higher in CBD products if they were taken after a meal instead of before, or on an empty stomach.

 Now that we know not to take CBD on an empty stomach, what is the best way to feed your CBD appetite?
 As we mentioned above, foods that are high in medium and long-chain fatty acids help to bolster the bioavailability of CBD oil.
-So what foods would those be?
-While we already mentioned that MCT oil, hempseed oil, and ActivAloe all play a large part in the synthesis of our CBD Tinctures, we also recommend coconut, olive, soybean, and sesame oils.
+While we already mentioned that MCT oil, hemp seed oil, and ActivAloe all play a large part in the synthesis of our CBD tinctures, we also recommend coconut, olive, soybean, and sesame oils.

 Other foods rich in fat include eggs, meat, fish, avocados, and nuts.
-These healthy fats that do the body good are an excellent suggestion for what to eat before you take your CBD oil serving.
-As a bonus, these types of fats are well-known for having other health-centric benefits, so you really put your well-being first when you try to optimize CBD's bioavailability like this.
+These healthy fats that do the body good are an excellent suggestion for what to eat before you take your serving of CBD oil.
+As a bonus, these types of fats are well-known for having other health-centric benefits, so you put your well-being first when you try to optimize CBD's bioavailability like this.

 Technically, CBD oil is an ingestible product that can be swallowed directly or even added to food or a beverage.
-Although we know you shouldn’t take CBD on an empty stomach, if you just swallow CBD oil after eating without sublingually dosing, the effects will not be experienced as quickly or even last as long.
-While you can swallow CBD oil if you don't like the taste, if becomes as effective as an edible or capsule when you do this, thus ushering in the first pass metabolism process that effectively digests the CBD before distributing its total potential benefit to the rest of the body.
+Although we know you shouldn’t take CBD on an empty stomach, if you just swallow CBD oil after eating without sublingually dosing, the effects will not be experienced as quickly or last as long.
+While you can swallow CBD oil if you don't like the taste, it becomes as effective as an edible or capsule when you do this, thus ushering in the first-pass metabolism process that effectively digests the CBD before distributing its total potential benefit to the rest of the body.

-Should you take CBD oil before or after eating?
-Studies are starting to the show that it should be taken after eating.
-Maximize your CBD appetite by having a meal or snack rich in medium chain and long-chain fatty acids before you take your CBD oil.
-Take your CBD oil by placing it under your tongue for 60 to 90 seconds, then swallow.
-This sublingual serving shows the highest bioavailability, saving you on product, time, and effort.
+Should you take CBD on an empty stomach?
+No, studies show that it should be taken after eating.
+Maximize your CBD appetite by having a meal or snack rich in medium-chain and long-chain fatty acids before you take your CBD oil.
+Take your CBD oil by placing it under your tongue for 60 to 90 seconds, then swallow – this sublingual serving shows the highest bioavailability, saving you on product, time, and effort.

 Comments will be approved before showing up.